Canon de 24 C modèle 1870: French coastal defense

 The French Navy was also responsible for some coastal defense tasks that involved the use of coastal guns.
 For coastal defense, the navy also planned to procure the 24 C modèle 1870 gun.
 However, after the Franco-Prussian War, the navy had to hand over these guns to the army.
 The army then changed these guns, which became the Canon de 24 C modèle 1876 which got a different breech and obturator.
-However, these modèle 1876 guns also had a diffent overall length, so it seems they were different from the start.
+However, these modèle 1876 guns also had a different overall length, so it seems they were different from the start.

 However, in e.g. 1913 there were only two 24 cm guns in use for coastal defense by the ministry of war: The 24 C modèle 1870-87 and our 24 C modèle 1870 which was about to be phased out for coastal defense.
 The 24 C modèle 1870 was also mentioned to use six different heavy carriages with either a front or central pivot.

 At Gorée, four 24 C modèle 1870 were mounted at fort d'Estrées somewhere after April 1881.
 These now lay outside the fort.